 Cerato, to fight self-doubt, Gorse to combat hopelessness and vervain to

 The leaves have been used for centuries as a blood purifier.
-Verbena is used internally for nervous exhaustion, depression, convalescent debility, asthma, migraine, and jaundice.
+Verbena is used internally for nervous exhaustion, depression, convalescent debility, asthma, migraine, lupus, leukemia and jaundice.

 I love this herbal tea.
 Unlike other herbs, the taste is very pleasant.
 The leaves have been popularly used to make tea for the nerves and as a lotion for the eyes.
 The tea can also be applied to sores anywhere on the skin.

 It is excellent to produce perspiration, excellent in fevers, colds, whooping cough, pneumonia, consumption, asthma, ague, female troubles, fibroid, skin diseases and to lower high blood pressure.

 Vervain can be used in equal parts with smartweed and peppermint leaves to treat appendicitis.